evkx/evkx.github.io/content/models/neta/gt/GT_580_AWD/_index.md

 ### Sound system

-One type of sound system is available for the Neta GT 580 AWD.
+The Neta GT 580 AWD comes equipped with one sound system option:

-- With the Neta Sky sound, you get 12 speakers with a max system output of  watts.
+- **Neta Sky sound**: This system features 12 speakers and delivers a maximum output of  watts.

-The model has 1 USB-C connections as standard.
+Additionally, the model includes 1 USB-C connections as standard.
 The model has 1 USB-A connections as standard.

 ## Lights